wmuange/LMS/README.md

-# Py-Flask-Starter🚀
+# Py-Library-Information-System
-Kick start 🚀 any python-flask app ASAP with this template

 ```
-How use this
+How use to run:
   * Git clone
     * virtualenv venv
       * $ source venv/bin/activate